 What is it that bosses will need to pay closer attention to in managing their employees?

-Peter Kreuz: A narrow policy teaches people to follow the rules.
-That would be a good point of departure for management work.
-Which rules can we disregard?
+Peter Kreuz: Having a strict company policy in place and enforcing it may seem like the best way of ensuring conformity, but being a stickler for rules may actually turn out to be counterproductive.
+A good starting point point are these question: Which rules can we disregard?
 Which process can we radically simplify?
 Cleaning up, radically de-cluttering, airing out our minds!
-Clearing everything out of the way that upsets employees and prevents them from focusing on their work and having a sense of dedication.
+Clearing everything out of the way that upsets employees and prevents them from focusing on their work and creating value for the customers.

 How specifically can you fight it?